Global language system: Translation systems

-Acceptance
+Acceptance and Critiques

 According to the Google Scholar website, de Swaan's book, Words of the world: The global language system, has been cited by 2990 other papers, as of 25 August 2021.

 However, there have also been several concerns regarding the global language system:

 Importance of Q-value

 Van Parijs (2004) claimed that 'frequency' or likelihood of contact is adequate as an indicator of language learning and language spread.
 However, de Swaan (2007) argued that it alone is not sufficient.
-Rather, the Q-value, which comprises both frequency (better known as prevalence) and 'centrality', helps to explain the spread of (super)central languages, especially former colonial languages in newly independent countries where in which only the elite minority spoke the language initially.
+Rather, the Q-value, which comprises both frequency (better known as prevalence) and 'centrality', helps to explain the spread of (super)central languages, especially former colonial languages in newly independent countries in which only the elite minority spoke the language initially.
 Frequency alone would not be able to explain the spread of such languages, but Q-value, which includes centrality, would be able to.

 In another paper, Cook and Li (2009) examined the ways to categorise language users into various groups.
 They suggested two theories: one by Siegel (2006) who used 'sociolinguistic settings', which is based on the notion of dominant language, and another one by de Swaan (2001) that used the concept of hierarchy in the global language system.
 According to them, de Swaan's hierarchy is more appropriate, as it does not imply dominance in power terms.
 Rather, de Swaan's applies the concepts of geography and function to group languages and hence language users according to the global language system.
 De Swaan (2001) views the acquisition of second languages (L2) as typically going up the hierarchy.

 However, Cook and Li argues that this analysis is not adequate in accounting for the many groups of L2 users to whom the two areas of territory and function hardly apply.
 The two areas of territory and function can be associated respectively with the prevalence and centrality of the Q-value.
 This group of L2 users typically does not acquire an L2 going up the hierarchy, such as users in an intercultural marriage or users who come from a particular cultural or ethnic group and wish to learn its language for identity purposes.
 Thus, Cook and Li argue that de Swaan's theory, though highly relevant, still has its drawbacks in that the concept behind Q-value is insufficient in accounting for some L2 users.